juiyya/juiyya/README.md

 # Hi there

 You can call me Julia!
-I'm a software engineering enthusiast, from Brasil.

 ## About me